 Each year we offer a programme of more than 35 shows and productions allowing our students to develop their many talents, performance skills and confidence to assist them on their pathway to becoming assured, well-rounded young adults.

 The programme is reviewed every year to meet the demands and strengths of the students.
-Regular productions include: a Years 7 & 8 production; a Years 8 & 9 production; a Senior School (Year 10-13) play or musical; a Senior School physical theatre piece; Year 10 plays; a Year 11 play; a Year 12 pantomime and a Year 12 student-directed play.
-Other events have included a Year 9 Improvisation Evening; Glimmers (an evening of dramatic extracts); an Arts Celebration Evening (all years); promenade productions (performed in our beautiful grounds); directing workshops; playwriting workshops and performances.
+Regular productions include a Years 7 & 8 production; a Years 8 & 9 production; a Senior School (Year 10-13) play or musical; a Senior School physical theatre piece; Year 10 plays; a Year 11 play; a Year 12 pantomime and a Year 12 student-directed play.
+Other recent events have included a Year 9 Improvisation Evening, Glimmers (an evening of dramatic extracts; directing workshops; playwriting workshops and performances.

-The department is renowned for the range of exciting and innovative productions.
-Recent Middle School (Years 7-9) productions have included The Trojan Women, Animal Farm and Arabian Nights.
+The department is renowned for its range of exciting and innovative productions.
+Recent Middle School (Years 7-9) productions have included The Trojan Women, Emil & The Detectives and The Caucasian Chalk Circle.
 The musical Juniper Dreams was written for the girls by members of the Drama and Music departments.

-We also have a weekly Drama Club for Year 7 girls led by Year 12 students and there are many regular trips to see professional theatre productions.
+We also have a weekly Drama Club for Year 7 girls and there are many regular trips to see professional theatre productions.

-Sixth Form students also have the opportunity to attend the Edinburgh Fringe Festival performing original material written and directed by our Director of Drama, Deborah Gibbs.
+Sixth Form students also have the opportunity to attend the Edinburgh Fringe Festival performing both published and original material.
 One of the most exciting and challenging parts of performing at Edinburgh is the daily promotion of the show along the Royal Mile to potential audience members.
 The NLCS students developed a great reputation for their innovative methods and performed to large audiences every day.
-The last three productions were met with great critical acclaim all receiving 4*s from professional reviewers.
-In 2012 Skye was described as “beautiful and executed flawlessly", Amy K in 2014 was declared a "triumph" and Everyman in 2016 was described as "an imaginative and fantastically directed production".
+Our productions have been met with great critical acclaim all receiving 4*s from professional reviewers.
+Our production Skye was described as “beautiful and executed flawlessly", another of our productions was described as "an imaginative and fantastically directed production".